 Philosophy CORE courses are designed to introduce students to what the greatest thinkers in our tradition (from Socrates to Aquinas to Nietzsche) have had to say about such issues as our origin and destiny, the foundations of ethical and political life, the relationship between faith and reason.
 Contemporary criticisms of the various traditions in philosophy are also taken seriously; we take these critiques not as occasions for debunking the past but as opportunities for fresh re-considerations of perennial questions.

-The core requirement for all Boston College students includes six credits in philosophy.
+The CORE requirement for all Boston College students includes six credits in philosophy.
 There are a number of ways in which students can fulfill the requirement.
-Here is a brief description of philosophy core courses and of the requirements they fulfill:
+The following is a brief description of philosophy CORE courses and of the requirements they fulfill:

 - Philosophy of the Person.
 This course presents the philosophical tradition not as an object of historical curiosity but as a source of fundamental human questions and of the most thoughtful attempts to answer these questions.
 We choose authors who deal with questions of existential import our origin and destiny, the foundations of ethical and political life, the relationship between faith and reason.
 Fulfills the six-credit philosophy CORE requirement.

 - Perspectives I: Perspectives on Western Culture.
 This course focuses on the major philosophical and theological texts of the Western tradition from classical and biblical times to the present.
 Fulfills the six-credit philosophy CORE requirement and the six-credit theology CORE requirement.